-The Committee identified the key metric for this project to be "qualitative feedback from the community" as it does not incorporate any changes to OPTN data collection nor allocation.
+The Final Rule requires that allocation policies "be reviewed periodically and revised as appropriate."
+However, because this project does not incorporate any changes to OPTN data collection or allocation, at the time of project approval, the Committee identified the key metric for this project to be "qualitative feedback from the community."
 This project arose because of conversations within the community regarding inconsistencies in how the six-minute walk test was being performed across transplant programs.
 As a result, the Committee determined that these community conversations would be the best way to assess whether the policy had the intended effect to standardize six-minute walk testing practices.